 Mark joined Watsi on July 22nd, 2015.
-Five years ago, Mark became the 1371st member to automatically support a new Watsi patient every month.
-Since then, 4,583 more people have become monthly donors!
-Mark's most recent donation traveled 8,500 miles to support Skylar, a 3-year-old boy from Kenya, to fund surgery to treat his hypospadias.
+Seven years ago, Mark joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mark's most recent donation traveled 8,500 miles to support Felix, a playful 9-year-old boy from Kenya, to fund surgery to heal his clubfoot birth condition.